tinker495/humenv/README.md

 # Overview

-HumEnv is an environement based on SMPL humanoid which aims for reproducible studies of humanoid control.
+HumEnv is an environment based on SMPL humanoid which aims for reproducible studies of humanoid control.
 It is designed to facilitate algorithmic research on reinforcement learning (RL), goal-based RL, unsupervised RL, and imitation learning.
 It consists of a basic environment interface, as well as an optional benchmark to evaluate agents on different tasks.

 ## Features